cockpit-project/cockpit/doc/protocol.md

         "signal": [ "/the/path", "org.Interface", "SignalName", [ "arg0", 1, 2 ] ]
     }

+Properties can be watched with the "watch" request.
+Either a "path" or "path_namespace" can be watched.
+Property changes are listened for with DBus PropertiesChanged signals.
+If a "path_namespace" is watched and path is a DBus ObjectManager, then it is used to watch for new DBus interfaces, otherwise DBus introspection is used.
+The "id" field is optional, if present a "reply" will be sent with this same "id" when the watch has sent "notify" messages about the things being watched.

+    {
+        "watch": {
+	    "path": "/the/path/to/watch",
+            "interface": org.Interface
+        }
+	"id": 5
+    }

+To remove a watch, pass the identical parameters with an "unwatch" request.

+    {
+        "unwatch": {
+            "path": "/the/path/to/watch"
+        }
+    }

+Property changes will be sent using a "notify" message.
+This includes addition of interfaces without properties, which will be an empty interface object, or interfaces removed, which will be null.
+Only the changes since the last "notify" message will be sent.

+    {
+	"notify": {
+            "/a/path": {
+                "org.Interface1": {
+                    "Prop1": x,
+                    "Prop2": y
+                },
+		"org.Interface2": { }
+            },
+            "/another/path": {
+                "org.Removed": null
+            }
+        }
+    }

+Interface introspection data is sent using "meta" message.
+Before the first time an interface is sent using a "notify" message, a "meta" will be sent with that interface introspection info.
+Additional fields will be defined here, but this is it for now.

+    {
+        "meta": {
+            "org.Interface": {
+                "methods": {
+                    "Method1": { },
+                    "Method2": { }
+                },
+                "properties": {
+                    "Prop1": { "flags": "rw" },
+                    "Prop2": { "flags": "r" }
+                }
+            }
+        }
+    }

 DBus types are encoded in various places in these messages, such as the arguments.
 These types are encoded as follows: